Reference

 Color Zones

-01 — TOP OF THE STICK — THE GRIP AREA
+01 · TOP OF THE STICK · GRIP AREA

 Upper Shaft

 The upper portion you hold.
-Most visible section — this is where your name, number, or custom text goes.
+The most visible section, where your name, number, or custom text goes.
 The most impactful zone for team color matching.

 Logo

-The MARVIC wordmark printed on the upper shaft.
-Choose from Gold, Pearl White, Black, Silver, or White — pick whatever pops against your upper-shaft color.
+The MARVIC wordmark on the upper shaft.
+Pick whatever pops against your upper-shaft color.
+All seven finishes are shown in the Logo Colors swatches below.

-03 — CENTER SECTION BETWEEN GRIP AND BLADE
+03 · CENTER SECTION · GRIP TO BLADE

 Mid Shaft

 The transition zone.
-Using a different color here creates a striking two or three-tone look.
-A popular choice is to match your team's accent color.
+Using a different color here creates a striking two- or three-tone look, often matched to your team's accent color.

 Blade

-The part that contacts the ice and puck.
-Many players leave this dark carbon for a clean look and durability, but it can be any color in the palette.
+The part that contacts ice and puck.
+Many leave this dark carbon for a clean look and durability, but it can be any color in the palette.

-Tip: Each zone can be a different color from our transparent or Pantone palette.
-When you set the upper shaft color and all three are the same, mid shaft and blade auto-update.
-Change them individually for a multi-color look.
+Tip: Each zone can be a different color.
+Set the upper shaft first and matching mid/blade auto-update; change them individually for a multi-color look.

 05